Reviewable/hubkit/README.md

 of items.
 * `boolean`: If true, interprets a 404 as false and a 20x as true.
 * `ifNotFound`: A value to return instead of throwing an exception when the request results in a 404.
+* `onError`: A function to be called when an error occurs, either in the request itself or an unexpected 4xx or 5xx response.
+If it's an error response, the error object will have `status`, `method`, `path`, and `response` attributes.
+If the function returns `undefined`, the promise will be rejected as usual, otherwise it will be resolved with the returned value.